-Admission Priorities: When the applications are reviewed in April, priority will be given to applicants with a G.P.A. of 2.5 or higher who have the strongest academic record and who have either already completed all high school prerequisites or anticipate completion of the missing prerequisites before summer 2004.
-When enrollments must be limited for any curriculum (because the number of applicants exceeds available space), priority shall be given to all qualified applicants as follows:
+Admission Priorities: When the applications are reviewed in late April, priority will be given to applicants with a cumulative G.P.A. of 3.0 or higher who have the strongest academic record and who have either already completed all high school prerequisites or anticipate completion of the missing prerequisites before Summer 2005.